 Fresh mango would also be great in this recipe, but opting for frozen does make the prep a lot quicker.
 Frozen produce keeps much longer and there’s no peeling or chopping involved.
-Frozen fruit will produce a thicker smoothie while fresh will produce a thinner smoothie.
+Frozen fruit will produce a thicker smoothie while fresh fruit makes a thinner smoothie.

-I prefer to use a very ripe (brown spotted) banana because it adds sweetness to the mango smoothie and helps to cover up the flavor from the greens.
+I prefer to use a very ripe (brown spotted) banana in this mango smoothie because it adds sweetness to the smoothie and helps to cover up the greens' flavor.
 The banana even acts as a binder to create a creamier texture.

 If you’re new to adding greens to your smoothie and not sure if you’d like it, start with spinach.
 It has a milder taste than kale and it’s easier to cover up with fruit.
 You can also try adding half the amount of greens, then over time slowly increase the amount as you get used to it.